clykins90/photo_report/README.md

 - Static build process for frontend with optimized asset delivery
 - Serverless functions for backend API endpoints
 - Configured with vercel.json for proper path rewrites and build settings
+- Optimized for Vercel's serverless environment using `/tmp` directory for temporary file storage

 ### Photo Storage and Processing
 - Photos are stored directly in MongoDB using GridFS
+- Memory-based file uploads for improved performance and compatibility with serverless environments
+- Temporary files are stored in the `/tmp` directory for processing
 - Original photos are stored for PDF generation and detailed viewing
 - Thumbnails are generated for report previews
 - AI analysis is performed using OpenAI's Vision API